 - Thresh, after believing that Clove had killed his young district partner Rue, had gotten so enraged that he killed her by smashing her head with a large rock.

-- The unnamed victor of the 73rd Hunger Games, whose arena was the ruins of an abandoned city, had killed the runner-up by beating him with a brick.
+- In the first movie, an unnamed victor of a previous Hunger Games, whose arena was the ruins of an abandoned city, killed the runner-up by beating him with a brick.